 All students follow a programme of units that develop their knowledge of biology, chemistry and physics.
 Each unit contains a range of practical, written and discussion activities designed to develop understanding of scientific ideas and skills.
 Our Year 9 Science curriculum builds on the knowledge and skills gained during Years 7 and 8.
 Year 9 is a transition year covering Biology, Chemistry and Physics topics taught to GCSE standard.
 Each school term contains elements of each of the three sciences with an assessment test at the end of each section.
 The topics chosen, along with the assessments, give the faculty a good indication of each student’s suitability for either the Combined Science or Separate Science courses at KS4.

 Key Stage 4: AQA GCSE

-Students begin their Key Stage 4 studies in Year 9.
+Students begin their Key Stage 4 studies in Year 10.
 They begin to follow the AQA GCSE science course presented in separate units for biology, chemistry and physics.
 This allows students to focus on each subject individually.
 The GCSE science course is for learners of all abilities and prepares students for further studies in science.
 The students are assessed regularly with GCSE style tests to monitor their progress in line with KS4 expectations.
-During this year students decide if they wish to study the Combined Science (double award) or the Separate Sciences.

 Years 10 & 11

-As the students enter into Year 10 they continue with the second year of the GCSE course and the choice they have made determines the teaching during Year 10 and 11.
-They will have either two or three specialist teachers depending on the route chosen.
+As the students enter into Year 11 they continue with the second year of the GCSE course and the choice they have made determines the teaching during Year 10 and 11.
+They will have three specialist teachers, one in each of the sciences.
 The Separate Science course covers extra units that are taught in Year 11 to gain an individual GCSE in biology, chemistry and physics.
 These courses provide a firm foundation for progression to AS and A Level science where we offer the choice of all three science disciplines.

 Key Stage 5